Table of Contents

 SSU students, staff, and faculty are eligible for library privileges at all other CSU libraries upon presentation of a current campus ID card.
 Please note, other libraries in the CSU system have differing reopening plans during the COVID-19 crisis.
 Please contact your nearest CSU library to ensure they are open and lending materials at this time, before visiting their facilities.
 Reciprocal borrowers must check out books according to the rules and loan periods established by the individual campus library.

-The SSU Library is prepared to support instructors while they teach remotely.
+The SSU Library is prepared to support instructors while they teach remotely or in-person.

 - Sign in to OneSearch,